-GUI Element Description ★ Edit All In View mode, click this button to activate the Edit mode.
-When the Edit mode is active: The editable fields are displayed on a lighter gray background.
+GUI Element Description Click this button to export the current LiveIP configuration to a .cfg or .csv file.
+Export See section "Importing and Exporting LiveIP Configurations" on page 490.
+This button is only visible when the server is in MulSetup.
+Click this button to import a saved LiveIP configuration file (.cfg or .csv).
+See Import section "Importing and Exporting LiveIP Configurations" on page 490.
+This button is only visible when the server is in MulSetup.
+In View mode, click this button to activate the Edit mode.
+When the Edit mode is Edit All active: The editable fields are displayed on a lighter gray background.
 A check box is displayed next to the fields on which you can filter the incoming or outgoing streams.
-X Cancel All In Edit mode, click this button to cancel all changes in the displayed settings. ✓ Save All In Edit mode, click this button to commit all changes in the displayed settings.
-Modified settings whose field outline is red contain invalid values: these field values will not be committed when saving all changes.
-Reset SFP In Edit mode, click this button to reset all SFP interface parameters to the default values.
+In Edit mode, click this button to cancel all changes in the displayed settings.
+Cancel All In Edit mode, click this button to commit all changes in the displayed settings.
+Save All Modified settings whose field outline is red contain invalid values: these field values will not be committed when saving all changes.
+In Edit mode, click this button to perform one of the following actions: Reset SFP Reset SFP: Reset all SFP interface parameters to the default values.
+When not working in ST2022-7, and if the bandwidth constraints do allow it, the streams are automatically assigned to the C interface.
+When working in ST2022-7, the reset is equivilant to the mode Set All Primary SFP C & Secondary D. All SFP C/D: Set all SFP interfaces to C or D. Set All Primary SFP C & Secondary D: Set all primary streams to C and all secondary streams to D, or vice versa.
+(Only available in ST2022-7).
+Activate/Disable Soure Address Filtering: Activate/disable the source address filtering on all active streams for all channels.